play-co/jash/README.md

-  jash.js allows you to more easily use node as a shell scripting facility it looks up all executables in your path and adds them to exports.
+  jash.js allows you to more easily use node as a shell scripting facility.
+  It will collate all

   You can then call any commandline utility like this: